 Nantucket is exactly what you see in the pictures.
 It’s quaint, idyllic, and serene.
-There are flowers growing in every corner, each coordinated and hand picked to match the color of the front door.
-Each home is made from the same wood which eventually grays, giving each it’s own shape but same nautical aesthetic.
-All the homes display a clever name that tends to have something to do with the island or the island’s vibe.
+There are flowers growing in every corner, appearing to be coordinated and hand picked to match the color of the front door.
+Each home is made from the same wood which eventually grays, giving its own shape but same nautical aesthetic.
+All the homes proudly display a clever name that tends to have something to do with the island or the island’s vibe.
 There are warm smiles, cool air, and wine flowing

 Nantucket is one of those towns that you don’t find litter.
 You know what I mean?
-It is Disney caliber landscaping and upkeep but without any of the crowds.
+It is Disney caliber landscaping and upkeep but without any of the crowds and way better weather.
 The island is magical.
-It’s as if you arrive on the island, your collar suddenly pops up, you’re drinking wine all day, and saying things like “fabulous darling”.
+It’s as if you arrive, your collar suddenly pops up, you’re drinking wine all day, and saying things like “fabulous darling”.
 Ok, that’s just me.
 Everything minus the popped collar.
 It just ain’t my style.

 I had only heard about Martha’s Vineyard and Nantucket growing up.
-I would read about it in books or a headline about the Kennedys.
-I had never been, as Miamians don’t typically go north for the summer.
+I would read about it in books or a headline about the whatever celebrity was vacationing there.
+But I had never been.
+Most Miamians don’t typically go north for the summer.
+My family just always went to the Caribbean or stayed local.
 When our best friends invited us to go, I didn’t see how we could pass up the opportunity.
 Shout out to our best friends who are the best humans, and truly know how to vacation.

 Galley Beach: this beach side restaurant is one of my absolute favorite places.
 You can grab a drink before you dinner reservation, and watch the sunset.
 If you have never seen a sun set in Nantucket, this would be the place.
 Of all the sunsets I have ever seen, I have never quite seen the sky look so picturesque.
 Shades of pink and purple fill the sky as you finish your first cocktail, and head in for dinner after all your selfies (obviously).
 The food here is delicious, and changes seasonally.
 They currently accept reservations 28 days in advance.
 Check it out HERE.